 Keg Royalties Income Fund (KEG.UN) to Issue Monthly Dividend of $0.09

-ILLEGAL ACTIVITY WARNING: “Keg Royalties Income Fund (KEG.UN) to Issue Monthly Dividend of $0.09” was originally reported by Macon Daily and is the property of of Macon Daily.
-If you are accessing this news story on another website, it was illegally copied and republished in violation of US & international copyright & trademark law.
-The legal version of this news story can be read at https://macondaily.com/2018/04/10/keg-royalties-income-fund-keg-un-announces-0-09-monthly-dividend-updated-updated-updated.html.
+TRADEMARK VIOLATION NOTICE: “Keg Royalties Income Fund (KEG.UN) to Issue Monthly Dividend of $0.09” was originally posted by Macon Daily and is the sole property of of Macon Daily.
+If you are accessing this article on another website, it was copied illegally and republished in violation of US and international copyright and trademark laws.
+The legal version of this article can be viewed at https://macondaily.com/2018/04/10/keg-royalties-income-fund-keg-un-to-issue-monthly-dividend-of-0-09-on-march-29th-updated-updated-updated.html.

 The Keg Royalties Income Fund is a limited purpose, open-ended trust.
 The Trust’s objective is to provide consistent monthly distributions to unitholders at the highest sustainable level, and the Trustees of the Trust review distribution levels on an ongoing basis to fulfill that objective.
 The Trust pays distributions on a monthly basis to unitholders.